chenby04/Disaster-Message-Classifier/README.md

 ## Limitations and Future Directions
 The training dataset is imbalanced: it has 36 classes with highly unequal class distribution.
-One extreme case is the class `child_alone`, which is negative throughout the dataset and therefore being untrainable.
-Besides, the limited size of the dataset (26384 instances) also restricts the performance of the model.
+One extreme case is the class `child_alone`, which is negative throughout the dataset and therefore untrainable.
+Besides, the limited size of the dataset (26384 data entries) also restricts the performance of the model.

-To combat the imbalanced classes as well as the limited size of the dataset, future improvements might take advantage of pretrained word embeddings such as [Word2Vec](https://arxiv.org/pdf/1310.4546.pdf).
-The word embeddings was trained on large datasets, whose knowledge could potentially be transferred to small datasets to help understand their context.
-In addition to word embeddings, neural network (deep learning) can extract higher level features, which could also improve the classification performance.
+To combat the imbalanced classes as well as the limited size of the dataset, future improvements might exploit pretrained word embeddings such as [Word2Vec](https://arxiv.org/pdf/1310.4546.pdf).
+The word embeddings were trained on large datasets, whose knowledge could potentially be transferred to small datasets to help understand their context.
+In addition to word embeddings, neural network (deep learning) can extract higher level features, which might also improve the classification performance.

 ## Acknowledgements